Infinite ergodic theory meets Boltzmann statistics: Fluctuations of the time-averages

 For simplicity, let us consider $x_1=0$.
 The process $I(x_1<x(t)<x_2)$, starting inside the region $(0,x_2)$, is switching randomly between two states, with sojourn times in the interval close to the surface denoted $\tau^{{\rm in}}$, when $I(x_1<x(t)<x_2)=1$, and $\tau^{{\rm out}}$, when $I(x_1<x(t)<x_2)=0$.
 The first time interval in the domain $(0,x_2)$ is denoted $\tau_1 ^{{\rm in}}$, and the rest follow, so the sojourn times in the two states are given by the sequence

-These times are mutually independent, identically distributed random variables.
+These times {can be treated as} mutually independent, identically distributed random variables{, since temporal correlations in the Langevin Eq. \eqref{eq08} decrease exponentially fast in time}.
 We denote the probability density functions of \textit{out} and \textit{in} sojourn times with $\psi_{{\rm out/in}}(\tau)$, respectively.
 Importantly, in the long-time limit; $\psi_{{\rm out}}(\tau)\propto \tau^{-3/2}$.
-This well-known result, is related of course to the flatness of the potential field at large \eq{x}.
+This well-known result is related of course to the flatness of the potential field at large \eq{x}.
 In this regime, the process $x(t)$ is controlled by diffusion and while it is recurrent, so the density $\psi_{{\rm out}}(\tau)$ is normalized, the average sojourn time in the {\em out} state diverges.
 This absence of a typical timescale, together with the diverging partition function, are precisely the reasons for the failure of the standard (Birkhoff) ergodic theory, and the emergence of Boltzmann-like infinite ergodic theory.
 The sojourn times in the {\em in} state are thinly distributed and, importantly, the moments of $\tau^{\textrm{in}}$ are finite, which is clearly the case since the interval $(0,x_2)$ is of finite length.

 Let $n$ be the number of switching events from the {\em in} to the {\em out} states.
 For a fixed measurement time $t$, this number is random.
 We claim that the distribution of $n$ is determined by the statistics of the ${ out}$ times, when $t$ is large.
 Roughly speaking, the ${ in}$ sojourn times are very short when compared to the ${ out}$ times, since those have an infinite mean.
-This means that in the time interval $(0,t)$, we will typically observe an ${ out}$ sojourn time of the order of magnitude of the measurement time $t$, and the size of this largest interval controls the number of \eq{out}-to-\eq{in} transitions (if the largest {\em out} time is very long, then $n$ is small, compared with a realisation with a shorter maximal {\em out} time).
+This means that in the time interval $(0,t)$, we will typically observe an ${ out}$ sojourn time of the order of magnitude of the measurement time $t$, and the size of this largest interval controls the number of \eq{out}-to-\eq{in} transitions (if the largest {\em out} time is very long, then $n$ is small, compared with a realization with a shorter maximal {\em out} time).